A commitment to learning and participation

 We welcome visits by schools as part of our priority to engage with younger visitors and to encourage their interest in yesterday’s and today’s buses in an associated historical setting.
 We will work with teachers to facilitate use of the Museum’s facilities and exhibits in support of the National Curriculum.

-To discuss feasibility and cost, please contact Bob Bailey, our Schools Liaison Officer here.
+To discuss feasibility and cost, please make an enquiry with our Education Trustee here.

 Visits to Schools